himkt/ac-random-test/README.md

 ## AC Random Test

-CLI to run a program with randomly generated inputs (a.k.a. stress test), designed for competitive programming contest.
+CLI to run a program with randomly generated inputs (a.k.a. stress test), designed for programming contest (like AtCoder).

 ### Basic usage